cleverlight/lightenna/_posts/blog/2099-12-31-terraform-resource-groups-in-Azure.md

 <!--- @todo insert console screenshot -->

 ## Open-source
 All the code for these tutorials is available as part of [DevOps-Workstream](https://github.com/lightenna/devops-workstream).
-The segments from this tutorial specifically make up `terraform/tutorial/03-azure-resource-group-with-unique-default` on [here on GitHub](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/03-azure-resource-group-with-unique-default).
+The segments from this tutorial specifically make up `terraform/tutorial/03-azure-resource-group-with-unique-default` [here on GitHub](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/03-azure-resource-group-with-unique-default).

 ## Get your team coding
 If you'd like to help your Operations team move to infrastructure-as-code, please [get in touch](/contact) to find out how Lightenna consulting could accelerate your Cloud journey.